State of South Dakota

 Was read the first time and referred to the Committee on Judiciary.

-HB 1103: FOR AN ACT ENTITLED, An Act to revise certain provisions regarding limited partnerships and limited liability companies related to the rights of judgment creditors.
+HB 1174: FOR AN ACT ENTITLED, An Act to revise certain provisions related to the composition of water development district boards of directors.

 Was read the first time and referred to the Committee on Local Government.